notmandatory/stevemyers.github.io/content/2020-03-14-rockpro64-pt1/index.md

 [Armbian Buster](https://www.armbian.com/rockpro64/) image and loaded it onto my eMMC module using my eMMC USB adapter.
 This process was very easy, just select the image, select the empty eMMC removable drive, and go.
 Once written I removed the eMMC from the USB adapter and plugged it into the ROCK64Pro board.
-Attaching the module to the board is a little tricky because it a very small connector.
+Attaching the module to the board is a little tricky because it is a very small connector.
 If I were to do this again I'd install the eMMC and the WiFi boards on the main ROCKPro64 board before putting the main board it into the NAS case.

 Next I connected my ROCKPro64 to an ethernet switch and plugged in its power supply.
 I also attached a HDMI monitor and